 Among the submission, there were a number of ways suggested for allocating second choice votes.
 This website proposes a very simple system.
 Votes for parties that do not make the threshold according to the first choices are reallocated according to the second choices where those second choices are for parties that reached the threshold on first choices.
 Reallocated votes cannot then bring a party over the threshold.
 This is a method to ensure that all votes can count.
 It is not a system of preferential voting.
 Second choices should normally be given to parties likely or certain to pass the threshold.

-The idea of two choice party voting was mentioned in an 2012 MMP review document entitled ‘Other_Issues’ .
-It is mentioned only briefly, and only under an unrelated heading: ‘ Use of a preference voting system for electorate contests—‘.
+The idea of two choice party voting was mentioned in an 2012 MMP review report section entitled ‘Other_Issues’ .
+Two-choice party voting is mentioned only briefly, and only under an unrelated heading: ‘ Use of a preference voting system for electorate contests—‘. (minor correction to this para 23/10/22)

 It may have been better to consider these proposals under a relevant heading, perhaps as part of the discussion of the threshold.